Sharp tart Blackberry Ketchup with earthy cinnamon, cardamon, allspice, coriander and a fiery chipotle kick.

 - When you’re fed up with the standard tomato ketchup and fancy moving up a notch on your culinary skills

 - When you fancy a sharp kick to go with your potato chips

 Blackberry Ketchup was inspired after a foraging walk laden with a massive bagful of freshly picked ripe blackberries that needed using up.

 Ketchup or catsups, as once known are savoury sauces due to their vinegar quotient.
 They should be consumed within a couple.
 Of months.
 With less sugar than chutneys, they offer a tarter flavour.

-Blackberry Ketchup is a vegan condiment.
+This Ketchup is a vegan condiment and paleo.

 - 1kg blackberries